zcash/halo2/book/src/design/circuit/gadgets/ecc/var-base-scalar-mul.md

 ```
 = $2^{n+1} + 2^n - 1$

-> The assertion labelled X obviously cannot fail because $u \neq 0$.
+> The assertion labelled X obviously cannot fail because $p \neq 0$.
 It is possible to see that acc is monotonically increasing except in the last conditional.
 It reaches its largest value when $k$ is maximal, i.e. $2^{n+1} + 2^n - 1$.

 So to entirely avoid exceptional cases, we would need $2^{n+1} + 2^n - 1 < (q-1)/2$.
 But we can use $n$ larger by $c$ if the last $c$ iterations use [complete addition](./addition.md#Complete-addition).